toastmod/Nautilus-WSL-Launcher/README.md

 Create a shortcut to the Nautilus.bat and slap it on ya desktop

 Go ahead and set the shortcut's icon as the ico file I included for extra sauce ;)

+# What this actually does
+The script checks if vcxsrv.exe is running, if it isn't it'll open up a new instance.
+Then it runs Nautilus or XTerm or whatever the script is set to.